Corporate Office Properties Trust (NYSE:OFC) Issues Q4 2021 Earnings Guidance

 Corporate Office Properties Trust (NYSE:OFC) updated its fourth quarter 2021 earnings guidance on Thursday.
 The company provided EPS guidance of $0.550-$0.570 for the period.
 The company issued revenue guidance of -.Corporate Office Properties Trust also updated its FY 2021 guidance to $2.260-$2.280 EPS.

-The company also recently disclosed a quarterly dividend, which was paid on Friday, October 15th.
-Shareholders of record on Thursday, September 30th were issued a dividend of $0.275 per share.
-The ex-dividend date was Wednesday, September 29th.
-This represents a $1.10 annualized dividend and a yield of 4.00%.
-Corporate Office Properties Trust’s dividend payout ratio is currently 51.89%.

-A hedge fund recently raised its stake in Corporate Office Properties Trust stock.
-Morgan Stanley raised its stake in shares of Corporate Office Properties Trust (NYSE:OFC) by 55.5% in the 2nd quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
-The firm owned 412,254 shares of the real estate investment trust’s stock after buying an additional 147,099 shares during the quarter.
-Morgan Stanley owned about 0.37% of Corporate Office Properties Trust worth $11,539,000 at the end of the most recent reporting period.
+An institutional investor recently raised its position in Corporate Office Properties Trust stock.
+Morgan Stanley grew its holdings in Corporate Office Properties Trust (NYSE:OFC) by 55.5% during the second quarter, according to its most recent disclosure with the Securities & Exchange Commission.
+The fund owned 412,254 shares of the real estate investment trust’s stock after purchasing an additional 147,099 shares during the period.
+Morgan Stanley owned about 0.37% of Corporate Office Properties Trust worth $11,539,000 at the end of the most recent quarter.
+98.56% of the stock is currently owned by institutional investors.

 Corporate Office Properties Trust, Inc is a real estate investment trust.
 It acquires, develops, manages, sells, and leases out office properties and data centers.
 The firm operates through the following segments: Defense/Information Technology Locations, Regional Office, Wholesale Data Center, and Other.